wkoszek/dnsx/README.md

   - 🐷 Porkbun
   - 🤝 PRs welcome for more!
 - 📦 Export all providers with one command
+- 📥 Import domains to Cloudflare (migrate from other providers)
+- 🚚 Move domains between providers with one command
+- 📋 List domains in any provider
 - 📝 YAML output - easy to read, diff, and version control
 - 🔐 Environment variable config - no config files to leak
 - 📄 Handles pagination for large accounts